alukosdev/ccsp/reference/glossary.md

 The configuration when an enterprise deploys applications in dedicated infrastructure.

 Having silos in an enterprise deployment could be a precursor to migrating the environments to the cloud.
+==- Simplicity
+Usage and administration of cloud services ought to be transparent to cloud customers and users; from their perspective, a digital data service is paid for and can be used, with very little additional input other than what is necessary to perform their duties.
 ==- Smurf Attack
 The Smurf attack is a distributed denial-of-service attack in which large numbers of Internet Control Message Protocol (ICMP) packets with the intended victim’s spoofed source IP are broadcast to a computer network using an IP broadcast address.
 Most devices on a network will, by default, respond to this by sending a reply to the source IP address.
 If the number of machines on the network that receive and respond to these packets is very large, the victim’s computer will be flooded with traffic.
+==- Sprawl
+A phenomenon that occurs when the number of VMs on a network reaches a point where the administrators can no longer manage them effectively.

+Sprawl is a virtualization risk that occurs when the amount of content grows to such a degree that management is near impossible.

+To prevent sprawl, the administrator should define and enforce a process for the deployment of VMs and create a library of standardized VM image files.
 ==- Storage Replication
 Works with a local service to store or archive data to secondary storage using a SAN.
 This would typically be in the same location.
 ==-

 ## T

+==- Tenancy Separation
+Tenants, while running on the same host, are maintained separately in their virtual environments.
+This is known as tenancy separation.
 ==- Trust Zones/Security Zones
 A trust zone is a network segment within which data flows relatively freely, whereas data flowing in and out of the trust zone is subject to stronger restrictions.
 These could be physical, logical, or virtual boundaries around network resources, such as: